xjeeh/MyOwnTattoo/README.md

 First of all, run `npm i` in the root of the project to install all packages and dependencies.

+#### Running json server - testing REST API

+Run `npm install -g json-server` to global install the server.

+Run `json-server db.json` for a testing local REST API.
+Navigate to `http://localhost:3000/` to check if it's ok.

 #### Development server (Before Restructuring)

 Run `npm install -g http-server` to globally install http-server (a simple http local server for files)